 Artists’ studios on the east side of the pool were demolished and replaced by a small park, named Rembrandt Gardens in 1975 to commemorate the 700th anniversary of the founding of the city of Amsterdam, the ‘Venice of the North’.
 Public walkways were opened on both sides of the pool around this time.

 Most of Little Venice was part of the Maida Vale estate belonging to the Church Commissioners, who offered the freeholds for sale in the 1980s, when a number of houses were bought by property companies and converted into flats.

 The Puppet Theatre began staging marionette performances in a converted barge in 1982.
-The vessel seats 55 and its orange and yellow awning is visible in the photograph at the top of this article.* During the summer, the floating theatre makes a tour of the Thames but it’s usually in Little Venice from October to July.
+The vessel seats 55 and its red and yellow awning is visible in the photograph at the top of this article.* During the summer, the floating theatre makes a tour of the Thames but it’s usually in Little Venice from October to July.

 More than half the adult population of Little Venice is qualified to degree level or higher.
 The ward has relatively high numbers of Arab and Kurdish residents.
 Also, a significant proportion of Little Venice’s inhabitants come from Australia, New Zealand, North America and continental western Europe – including 161 from Italy (but Venetians are not separately enumerated in the census data).

 Short-story writer Katherine Mansfield, playwright Christopher Fry, novelist Elizabeth Jane Howard and Icelandic chanteuse Björk are among those who have had homes in Little Venice.